 - A "pack year" is calculated by multiplying the number of packs of cigarettes smoked per day by the number of years you have smoked

-- Current smoker or quit within the past 15 years
+- Current smoker or have quit within the past 15 years

 - No symptoms of lung cancer such as new cough, worsening shortness of breath, unexplained weight loss, coughing up blood or chest pain